Should I Refinance My Mortgage? How to Decide in 2026

 You want to drop PMI.
 If your home has appreciated and you now have 20%+ equity, refinancing can eliminate private mortgage insurance.
 This alone can save $100-$300 per month on a conventional loan.
 Check your equity position with the Home Equity Calculator.

 You want to switch from an ARM to a fixed rate.
-If you have an adjustable-rate mortgage and rates are favorable, locking in a fixed rate provides payment certainty.
+If you've an adjustable-rate mortgage and rates are favorable, locking in a fixed rate provides payment certainty.
 This is especially valuable if you plan to stay in the home long-term.

 You want to shorten your term.
 Refinancing from a 30-year to a 15-year mortgage usually comes with a lower rate and dramatically reduces total interest paid.
 The trade-off is a higher monthly payment, so make sure you can afford it comfortably.